kaviara-14/Three-Tier-Application-Deployments-on-AWS-EKS/README.md

 ---
 ### 5. Configure IAM Role, Add IAM OIDC Provider and Install AWS Load Balancer

-For secure communication and access, an **IAM role** is created and associated with the EKS cluster.
-An **IAM OIDC provider** is also added to allow fine-grained permissions for Kubernetes workloads.And also install AWS Load balancer
+To secure access, an IAM role is created and associated with the EKS cluster.
+The IAM OIDC provider is used for fine-grained permissions for Kubernetes workloads.
+Additionally, the AWS Load Balancer Controller is installed to provision and manage the load balancers for routing traffic.
+Here are the commands to configure IAM and install the load balancer.

   ```bash
     # Enable IAM OIDC Provider